garrandall/popular-music-data/tracks/what-you-don-t-know-expose.md

 If you don't know
 You won't let go
 What you don't know oh oh
-Na na na na na...
+Na na na na na